wangziqi2016/Kernel/src/doc/general.md

 line character.
 Second, to allow the utility to convert a line number in the conbined file to the number in individual files, at the physical first line of each file, there must be a label of form ``_[module file name without .asm suffix]_start:``.

-The assembly process is described as follows.
+The loader assembly process is described as follows.
 There are three stages.
 In the first stage, all module files with a naming pattern ``loader_*`` are concatenated together into a file ``_loader_modules.tmp``.
 In the second stage, the combined loader module is concatenated with ``loader.asm`` which is the loader entry point (must begin from the first byte of the module file) and ``sect_endmark.asm`` which defines an end-of-loader mark (similar to 0x55AA but is at the end of the entire loader).
 This stage generates an intermediate file ``_loader.tmp``.
-In the third stage,
+In the third stage, the file ``_loader.tmp`` is translated by the nasm assembler.
+The assembler outputs two files: ``loader.bin``, the binary loader file with the entry point being at offset 0, and ``loader.map`` which describes the offset of symbols and segments in the binary.